ryanmalani/computer-science-degree/README.md

 - [Curriculum](#curriculum)

 # Summary
 The purpose of this is to serve as a meticulously curated list of open-source and accessible high quality courses in computer science, with lectures available on YouTube from world-renowned institutions such as MIT, Harvard, Stanford, and UC Berkeley.
 This repository is not aimed to provide the resources of a full course (although many of these courses are offered for free through Coursera and EdX on [Open Source Society University](https://github.com/ossu/computer-science/tree/master)); it is a thorough, comprehensive exploration of everything from computer science fundamentals and principles to advanced topics designed for those who aspire to gain a deep and holistic understanding of the field for free, at their own pace on YouTube.
 Also, while this is intended to be from the university structured learning perspective, that style may not be for everyone.
-I also recommend checking out [freeCodeCamp](https://www.youtube.com/@freecodecamp) as they have some great videos as well.
+I recommend checking out [freeCodeCamp](https://www.youtube.com/@freecodecamp) as they have some great videos, as well as reading and learning from [engineering blogs at top companies.](https://github.com/kilimchoi/engineering-blogs)

 ### Curriculum Structure: